megamattron/SlideScreenPlugins/README.md

 ### Misc

-* Icons of various sizes can be provided via the normal Android resource framework.
-We are working on a style guide for the style of icon SlideScreen uses currently, it should be ready shortly.
+* Since our icon style is so simple we support a vector SVG icon file that will we scale for any needed size.
+There is an Illustrator icon template in the icontemplate folder that should help you format the file correctly.
+Save your results as TinySVG into the res/raw folder, see the examples for how that should look.
 Note: Please try not to break our hearts by using an insane icon.
 * The Google Voice plugin included needs more work, especially in parsing message content.
 It would also be nice to be able to return calls from the interface and better integrate with the official Google Voice app.

 Support